justindujardin/mathy/libraries/website/docs/index.md

 ## Features

 - **[Computer Algebra System](/cas/overview)**: Parse text into expression trees for manipulation and evaluation.
 Transform trees with user-defined rules that do not change the value of the expression.
-- **[Reinforcement learning](/ml/overview)**: Train agents with machine learning in many environments with hyperparameters for controlling environment difficulties.
-- **[Custom Environments](/envs/overview)** Extend built-in environments or author your own.
+- **[Learning Environments](/envs/overview)** Use built-in environments or author your own.
 Provide custom logic and values for custom actions, problems, timestep rewards, episode rewards, and win-conditions.
 - **[Visualize Expressions](/api/core/layout)**: Gain a deeper understanding of problem structures and rule transformations by visualizing binary trees in a compact layout with no branch overlaps.
-- **[Compute Friendly](/ml/a3c)**: Maybe we don't have to burn down the world with GPU compute all the time?
-Text-based environments can be small enough to train on a CPU while still having real-world value.
-- **[Free and Open Source](/license)**: Mathy is and will always be free, because educational tools are too important to our world to be gated by money.
+- **[Free and Open Source](/license)**: Mathy is free because educational tools are important and should be accessible to everyone.
 - **[Python with Type Hints](https://fastapi.tiangolo.com/python-types/){target=\_blank}**: typing hints are used everywhere in Mathy to help provide rich autocompletion and linting in modern IDEs.

 ## Requirements

 - Python 3.6+
-- Tensorflow 2.0+

 ## Installation